Resuscitation of animal

 Oxygen therapy

-Clinically, oxygen therapy is recommended for all unconscious animals, those having suffered smoke inhalation, other respiratory distress or trauma.
+Clinically, oxygen therapy is recommended for all unconscious animals, including those having suffered smoke inhalation, other respiratory distress or trauma.

 Operationally, oxygen therapy should only be administered following an assessment of animal, environmental and situational risks, with the appropriate control measures applied.
+This should include appropriate restraint of the animal to protect personnel and other emergency responders.

 Oxygen therapy should be administered by personnel who are trained in its use, with associated clinical governance, and have access to medical oxygen cylinders as part of their role.